WW Recipe of the Day: Chewy Chocolate Chip Cookies

-While these homemade cookies are chewy.
-The Tate's Bake Shop Chocolate Chip Cookies you buy in the store are thin and crispy, and absolutely delicious.
+While these homemade cookies are chewy, the Tate's Bake Shop Chocolate Chip Cookies you buy in the store are thin and crispy, and absolutely delicious.
 Even if you prefer soft and chewy chocolate chip cookies, you'll find it hard to resist these buttery cookies filled with yummy chocolate chips and toasted pecans.

-If you've made this Chewy Mac Nut Chocolate Chip Cookies, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you've made these Chewy Mac Nut Chocolate Chip Cookies, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.